Red Wings blank Lightning in marathon shootout

 Ross Colton of Tampa Bay scored to start the shootout, but Jakub Vrana of the Red Wings answered in the first round to tie the shootout at 1-1.

-Brayden Point of Tampa Bay and Filip Zadina of Detroit scored in the second round of the shootout, but there weren’t any more goals until Tampa Bay’s Tyler Johnson scored in the seventh round of the shootout.
+Brayden Point of Tampa Bay and Filip Zadina of Detroit scored in the second round of the shootout, but there weren't any more goals until Tampa Bay's Tyler Johnson scored in the seventh round.

 However, Valtteri Filppula of Detroit scored to force an eighth round.